-Our main recommendation is the Eufy video doorbell.
-This has excellent 2k footage and comes in both a wired and battery powered version (with an extremely good battery life).
+My top recommendation is the Eufy video doorbell.
+This has excellent 2k footage and comes in two formats:

-If you want to find out more about the Eufy device and our other alternative recommendations, head over to our full post on the topic.
+If you want to find out more about the Eufy video doorbell and a few other recommendations, you can see my full post on video doorbells with no ongoing costs.

 Featured image credit: Ring.com